A Pennsylvania man killed 3 people, including his 13-year-old sister, police say. Here’s what we know - KESQ

 Police now looking for more information

 The investigation is ongoing, authorities said.
-Police officers are still searching the home and the vehicle Gordon allegedly carjacked for the weapon used in Saturday’s shooting, the mayor said.
-He added the suspect will remain in custody in New Jersey before being extradited to Pennsylvania.
+The suspect will remain in custody in New Jersey before being extradited to Pennsylvania, the Trenton mayor said.

-Officers executed a search warrant at the home as they look for the weapon and any other information, Gusciora said.
-Authorities said they would “investigate every aspect of how he came into possession of these weapons.”
+Officers executed a search warrant at the home where Gordon was thought to have been barricaded and found the rifle they believed was used the killings, the probable cause affidavit said.
+Authorities said they would “investigate every aspect” of how he came into possession of the weapon.

+Gordon is “believed to currently be homeless and has ties to the Trenton area,” Schorn said.
+Police have had “minor contacts” with Gordon in the past, authorities said at the Saturday news conference, without providing further details.

 The FBI office in Philadelphia told CNN they are “aware and tracking the incident” and are “working closely with our local partners.”